 Abundance does not equal good health

-Most of us know that eating healthy foods, at least part of the time will help us to feel better and live longer.
+Most of us know that eating healthy foods, at least most of the time, will help us to feel better and live longer.

 Although we have the most abundant food supply in history, the increased consumption of fast foods and processed foods, along with our busy lifestyles, make choosing healthy foods more of a challenge.